ianbutler/reactSample/README.md

 On the agenda for this repo...

-    * figure out how to break apart objects and display object state on home page
+    * break apart object state and display it on home page

     * possibly add some other feature that might be cool

+    * add spinner (or something like that) to ease the waiting during api calls

     * testing

-    * add spinner (or something like that) to ease the waiting during api calls